OvertureMaps/transportation-splitter/README.md

 New "artificial" connector features are added for all LRs that don't already have connectors.

-Result is using same overture schema as the input, except for segments two columns are added: `start_lr` and `end_lr`.
+Result is using same Overture schema as the input, except for segments two columns are added: `start_lr` and `end_lr`.

 For `sequence` in property `prohibited_transitions` it also adds fields `start_lr` and `end_lr` to identify to which of the splits the `segment_id` refers to.